openstack/openstack-ansible/deploy-guide/source/configure.rst

 `Ansible Vault <http://docs.ansible.com/playbooks_vault.html>`_ feature to increase security by encrypting any files that contain credentials.

-Adjust permissions on these files to restrict access by nonprivileged users.
+Adjust permissions on these files to restrict access by non-privileged users.

 The ``keystone_auth_admin_password`` option configures the ``admin`` tenant